2026: The Year AI Moves from Hype to Pragmatism

 Why 'good enough' AI beats bleeding-edge for most use cases.
 The shift from AI hype to practical ROI, and what actually drives value in enterprise AI deployments.

 The AI hype cycle has peaked.
 After two years of breathless announcements, billion-dollar valuations, and promises of imminent AGI, 2026 marks a decisive shift: from AI spectacle to AI substance.
-The MIT report that found "95% of organizations are getting zero return" on GenAI investments wasn't an indictment of AI—it was a wake-up call about how we're deploying it.
+The MIT report that found "95% of organizations are getting zero return" on GenAI investments (August 2025, predating the February 2026 SaaSpocalypse selloff which further shifted market dynamics) wasn't an indictment of AI—it was a wake-up call about how we're deploying it.
 The winners in 2026 won't have the most advanced AI; they'll have the most practical AI.
 Here's what that means.

 The Reality Check